meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 associated with an existing service are to be changed (e.g. `changePassword`).

-The `onLogin` handlers are called if and only if the `onValidateLoginAttempt` handlers are called and the login is successful.
+The `onLogin` handlers are called if and only if the `onValidateLoginAttempt` handlers are called and the user is logged into an account.

-The `onLoginFailure` handlers are called if and only if the `onValidateLoginAttempt` handlers are called and the login fails.
+The `onLoginFailure` handlers are called if and only if the `onValidateLoginAttempt` handlers are called and the user is not logged into an account.

 The callbacks registered with the (new) server-side method `addSignedUpInterceptor(callback)` (or something similar) are called to